Skyscanner/create-react-app/packages/react-scripts/template/README.md

 If you're finding the need to customise the configuration of `backpack-react-scripts`, then please get in touch with the [Backpack team](mailto:backpack@skyscanner.net) - we are open to contributions.

-If this is unsuitable, then you can always run `npm run eject` which copies all the configuration files and the transitive dependencies (Webpack, Babel, ESLint, etc) right into your project so you have full control over them.
+If this is unsuitable, then you can always run `npm run eject` which copies all the configuration files and the transitive dependencies (Webpack, Babel, etc) right into your project so you have full control over them.
 Commands like `npm start` and `npm run build` will still work, but they will point to the copied scripts so you can tweak them.
 At this point, you’re on your own.

 **Note: this is a one-way operation - once you eject, you can’t go back!**